 5. You have access to Zoom

 Zoom is an online meeting platform that uses video conference call features to bring people together.
 You can join a Zoom meeting by downloading the app to your mobile device, tablet, or desktop.
 For more information about Zoom please visit zoom.us.

 We're here to make it easy for you to participate!
 Once you have qualified for the program, new users to Zoom can request an orientation to help with downloading the app and navigating the features.

 What is the Diabetes Prevention Program?

 The San Francisco Health Service System (SFHSS) and the YMCA of San Francisco have partnered to offer the Diabetes Prevention Program (DPP) at your workplace.
-This year-long program is based on a successful diabetes prevention program developed by the Centers for Disease Control and Prevention (CDC).
+This year-long online program is based on a successful diabetes prevention program developed by the Centers for Disease Control and Prevention (CDC).